An Grianán Theatre: Performances

-An Grianán has attracted a number of well-known musicians, actors, and comedians in recent years.
+An Grianán has attracted a number of well-known musicians, actors, and comedians.
 The Frames play there on a regular basis.
 The Letterkenny Trad Week, which took place in January 2015, featured a number of artists such as Maura O’Connell and Karan Casey, Paddy Glackin and John Doyle.
 Scottish singer Isla Grant made a return to Ireland in February 2015 with her tour, playing in An Grianán on the 10th.
-Back in 2005, Sharon Shannon played in An Grianán.
+In 2005, Sharon Shannon played in An Grianán.

-In 2000, An Grianán was the venue for the world premiere of the new Irish musical Caisleain Oir.
-The entire run of performances was sold out and the production company restaged it the following year, again to packed houses.
+In 2000, An Grianán was the venue for the world premiere of the Irish musical Caisleain Oir.
 The musical is based on the Irish novel of the same name but it is in the English language.
-Again in 2005, another production of the musical was a complete sellout.
+It returned in 2001 and 2005, and was produced by An Grianan Productions in 2013.